torbengutermuth/volumetricaveraging/README.md

 This is especially useful to combine the grids of multiple different docking runs, saving the time to tediously combine SDFs to analyse subsets of all docking runs conducted.
 To combine nosc runs for multiple Dockings, both the features and the grid size used must be identical.
+This calculation should take a couple seconds and a folder will be created containing the calculated PDBs/densities.
 ```bash
 python /pathtovolav/VolumetricAveraging.py analysis --folders 05_moe_prepared --pdb --density
 ```